Alstom: Acquisition of Bombardier Transportation

 In mid-February 2020, Alstom announced that it had signed a Memorandum of Agreement to buy Bombardier Transportation, the multinational train maker headquartered in Berlin, Germany for between €5.8 billion and €6.2 billion.
 The deal required the approval by Alstom shareholders at a meeting to be held in October 2020 and approval by European regulators.
 Bombardier's major shareholder, Caisse de dépôt et placement du Québec, had already agreed to the sale.

-In July 2020, it was announced that the EU competition authorities have approved the purchase deal.
-In order to finish the deal, Alstom will need to sell the Alstom DDF factory based in France, a regional train division, a Bombardier facility in Germany, and a Bombardier trains division.
-Apart from that, the company will also need to carry out different guarantees and pass on some of Bombardier's assets.
+In July 2020, it was announced that the EU competition authorities had approved the purchase.
+To finish the deal, Alstom had to sell the Alstom DDF factory based in France, a regional train division, a Bombardier facility in Germany, and a Bombardier trains division.
+The company also had to provide guarantees and pass on some of Bombardier's assets.

-Job Action

-In May 2022, workers at Alstom's depots in East Ham and Shoeburyness in the UK voted to take industrial action over a 2.5% pay rise at the company, arguing that this was well below the 10% pay rise that their managers received.
-Workers reported 'low morale and very high levels of sickness related to an alleged "bullying culture" at the company'.
+Electric road

+Alstom has developed a ground-level power supply (alimentation par le sol - APS) system for use with buses and other vehicles.
+The system has been tested for compatibility with snow plows and for safety under exposure to snow, ice, salting, and saturated brine.
+The eRoadMontBlanc project is set to trial Alstom's electric road system on the public road RN205 on trucks and other vehicles in the Rhône-Alpes region between 2024 and 2027.
+This is anticipated to be the first public electric road in France.

+2024 debt restructuring

+Alstom plans in 2024 to issue €1.75 billion of shares and bonds to reduce its debt, which was at risk of a credit downgrade into junk bond status.

+2024 sale of American rail signaling business

+In September 2024, Alstom completed the sale of its American rail signalling business to Knorr-Bremse for $690 million.

+2025 agreement with Virgin Trains

+In August 2025, Alstom closed an agreement with Virgin Trains for 12 new high-speed Avelia Stream trains.
+The trains will be part of Virgin's new £700 million service across western Europe, including through the Channel Tunnel.